-The group has two floating to fixed interest rate swaps that have been taken out by the company to hedge against movements in the twelve month London Interbank Offered Rate (LIBOR) interest rates on floating rate finance leases.
+The group has two floating to fixed interest rate swaps that have been taken out by the group to hedge against movements in the twelve month London Interbank Offered Rate (LIBOR) interest rates on floating rate finance leases.
 The finance lease swaps hedge the movement in interest rates by receiving interest based on twelve month LIBOR and accruing interest payable at a fixed rate.
-The swaps have been valued at the reporting date at fair value, which at 31 March 2019 resulted in a £23.2m liability (31 March 2018: £21.3m).
-The increase of the liability in the year ended 31 March 2018 of £1.9m (year ended 31 March 2018: £4.0m income) has been recognised as fair value cost.
+The swaps have been valued at the reporting date at fair value, which at 31 March 2019 resulted in a £23.2m liability (2017/18: £21.3m).
+The increase of the liability in the year ended 31 March 2019 of £1.9m (2017/18: £4.0m income) has been recognised as fair value cost.
 This has been included in the profit and loss account as the specific circumstances which would allow it to be held in reserves were no longer met.